ypinhsuan/tp/docs/UserGuide.md

 For example:

-1. You are taking the attendance for one of your lessons, CS2103T Tutorial.
+1. You are taking the attendance for one of your lessons in CS2103T Tutorial.
    You have just [recorded the attendance](#adding-an-attendance-record--add-attendance) of the first student.
    You now want to record the attendance of the second student.